Wisdom Tooth Extractions - Arlington Heights, IL

 Aftercare for Wisdom Tooth Extraction

 After your wisdom tooth extraction, you should have someone who can safely drive you home.
 It’s important to rest for the next couple of days, which is why many patients schedule their treatment on Fridays.
 Avoid drinking through a straw or eating hard/chewy foods during the first 24 hours.
-Additionally, take our medication and rinse as prescribed to minimize any soreness or discomfort.
-You should also avoid brushing and flossing the site during the first couple days but be sure to maintain your regular oral healthcare routine.
+Additionally, take your medication and rinse as prescribed to minimize any soreness or discomfort.
+You should also avoid brushing and flossing the site during the first couple of days but be sure to maintain your regular oral healthcare routine.
 If you have any questions, don’t hesitate to contact our dental office!

-Wisdom Tooth Extraction FAQ’s
+Wisdom Tooth Extraction FAQs

 Curious about wisdom tooth extractions?
 Please don’t hesitate to contact our office and discuss your concerns directly with one of our friendly team members.
 However, we also know you may like to prepare on your own, which is why we’ve included the answers to some of the most frequently asked questions about wisdom tooth extractions below.
 Read on to get the information you need for peace of mind during your upcoming appointment.